prakashh05/sql_projects/README.md

 - `queries.sql` – SQL scripts for the project
 - `*.pdf` – PDF reports with query results, screenshots, or detailed analysis

-> Every project includes a `README.md`, while SQL scripts and PDF reports are included as relevant to the project.
+> SQL scripts and PDF reports are included as relevant to the project.